 About IELTS Writing Section

 If you want to ace your IELTS writing test, you must first know and understand what you will be assessed on.
+Here’s an example of IELTS writing task 2.
 The following is a quick explanation of the IELTS writing test that all applicants should read:

 The IELTS Writing test is for a duration of 60 minutes.
 There will be two tasks.
 Candidates must complete Task 1 by writing at least 150 words and Task 2 by writing at least 250 words.
 Both answers should be formal in nature.